zqiao11/TIME/README.md

 ## Pipeline Architecture

 ### 1. Data Curation (数据收集)

-[Optional] Put raw time series csv into `data/raw_csv/`.
-But you can also pass the specific path in the following command.

-[Trivial] Some examples to curate datasets can be found in `src/timebench/curation/`
+Due to the varying methods required for data scraping, this stage is not included in the main framework.
+However, we provide some sample crawling scripts for reference.
 ---

 ### 2. Preprocessing (数据预处理)

-**Purpose**: Clean and validate time series data, ensuring quality for downstream tasks.
+**Purpose**: Clean and validate time series data to generate preprocessed datasets.

-**Input**: Raw CSV files
+**Input**: Raw CSV files of a time series dataset

 **Output**: Cleaned CSV files in `data/processed_csv/{dataset}/{freq}/` and summary reports in `data/processed_summary/{freq}/`

 **Processing Steps**: